unplug connect have fun

 Camping as a family is a great way to connect and instead of staying in a tent Camp E.L.K. brings you the luxury of beds, showers, prepared meals, and staff led activities.
 Families will be able to participate in traditional program offerings like archery and hiking, in addition to special camping programs just for families.

 Financial assistance is available.
 Enrollment is limited to 20 families.
 Transportation not included.

 Camp E.L.K. is accustomed to hosting groups such as large family gatherings, outdoor education programs, church retreats, leadership retreats, work conferences, and youth groups like Boy Scouts and Adventure Guides.
 We are able to customize group experiences with different meal options and activities.
 For more group rental information click here.

 10% Sibling Discount

 Summer Camp is an experience for youth to connect with nature, themselves, each other, and great role models.
-Youth get the full camp experience starting with bus transportation up to camp, through a week of activities like archery and canoeing, and back home again to share campfire memories and songs.
+Kids will get the full camp experience starting with bus transportation up to camp, a week of activities like archery and canoeing, and back home again to share campfire memories and songs.